-AP-60 Public Housing - 91.420, 91.220(h) Introduction
+AP-60 Public Housing - 91.420, 91.220(h)

-There are currently three providers of HUD-Assisted Housing in the Tarrant County urban county jurisdiction: Tarrant County Housing Assistance Office, the Grapevine Housing Authority, and the Haltom City Housing Authority.
+There are currently five providers of HUD-Assisted Housing in Tarrant County: Tarrant County Housing Assistance Office, Fort Worth Housing Solutions, Arlington Housing Authority, Grapevine Housing Authority, and Haltom City Housing Authority.
+Each entity manages their own program, but Tarrant County Housing Assistance Office, Grapevine Housing Authority, and Haltom City Housing Authority are covered under this Action Plan as the latter two cities are part of the Tarrant County consortium.
 The public housing stock located in Grapevine and Haltom City is generally well-managed and in good condition.
-3,522 housing choice vouchers through the Tarrant County Housing Assistance Office Housing consists of 159 vouchers for the Family Unification Program, 11 for Foster Youth Initiative vouchers, 85 for Emergency Housing Vouchers 145 for Veterans Affairs Supportive Housing, 250 non-elderly disabled vouchers, 190 Mainstream vouchers to assist disabled population, Grapevine Housing Authority (99 Vouchers) and Corsicana Housing Authority (188 Vouchers).
-Tarrant County Housing Assistance Office currently works with 1100 landlords that accept vouchers.
-There are approximately 8,842 people/families on the wait list as of March 23, 2022.
+3,548 housing choice vouchers through the Tarrant County Housing Assistance Office Housing consists of 159 vouchers for the Family Unification Program, 9 for Foster Youth Initiative vouchers, 108 for Emergency Housing Vouchers 170 for Veterans Affairs Supportive Housing, 250 non-elderly disabled vouchers, 220 Mainstream vouchers to assist disabled population, Grapevine Housing Authority (99 Vouchers) and Corsicana Housing Authority (188 Vouchers).
+Tarrant County Housing Assistance Office currently works with 1,025 landlords that accept vouchers.
+There are approximately 6,800 people/families on the wait list as of March 21, 2023.

 The Grapevine Housing Authority administers the Public Housing Program only as of 2016 and Tarrant County Housing Assistance Office manages their HCV program.
+In 2022, the waiting list opened up and received over 4000 applications.
+The list will open up again in 3 - 5+ years.
 Grapevine Housing Authority owns 98 units located on five streets whereby the rent is based on approximately 30 percent of the household income or a flat rent (resident's choice).
 Starr Place has 20 elderly & disabled units consisting of 10 efficiencies, 8 one bedroom, 1 handicap one bedroom and 1 two bedroom.
 W. Texas Street has 19 elderly & disabled units consisting of 8 efficiencies, 10 one bedroom and 1 handicap two bedroom units.
-Starnes/Brewer has 9 family units consisting of 6 two bedrooms and 1 handicap two bedroom located on N. Starnes and 2 three bedroom units.
+Starnes/Brewer has 9 family units consisting of 6 two bedrooms and 1 handicap two bedroom located on N. Starnes and 2 three bedroom units located on Brewer.
+S. Scribner has 10 family units consisting of 8 two bedroom and 2 three bedroom units.
 W. Worth has 40 elderly & disabled units consisting of 37 one bedroom and 3 handicap one bedroom units.
 Grapevine Housing Authority has an established Resident Council which sponsors social and informational activities.

 Housing Authority of Haltom City administers a public housing program whereby the housing authority owns and manages 1 project which contains 150 affordable rental units.
+Starting on May 1, 2023, a late fee of \$20-\$25 for the first day late will be added for any late rent.
+Plus, \$5.00 per each additional day up to \$75.00 in additional fees not to exceed a total of \$100.00 if tenants choose not to pay rent on time.
+Haltom City HA noticed too many tenants not paying on time which necessitated the additional fee.
+Like any other rental, a thirty day eviction notice will be given for non-payment of rent.
 The County will continue to coordinate with local housing authorities on issues which affect both parties.
 Since year 2000, the Public Housing Authorities have developed 5-year Agency Plans and Annual Plans under federal requirements (Public Housing Agency Plans, 24 CFR 903).